ERIE CANALWAY TRAIL:

 Note; This next section of the Empire State Trail & Erie Canalway Trail is all on-road through Frankfort & West Frankfort to Schuyler.
 Not recommended for novice bikers.

 From Acme Road in Frankfort/Illion; I haven't checked out this section.
-Head right on-road (wide shoulder) along Acme Rd which becomes E Main St and travels through downtown Frankfort.
+[Continuing Mileage] Head right on-road (wide shoulder) along Acme Rd which becomes E Main St and travels through downtown Frankfort.
 You then continue along W Main St which becomes Southside Rd (narrow shoulders).
-After 7.2 miles turn right onto Dyke Rd Spur, then right along Dyke Rd (wide shoulder).
-This takes you north across the RR tracks, Mohawk River and Erie Canal where you'll pick up the paved Erie Canalway Trail on your left in Schuyler after 7.8 miles [66.8 miles].
+After 104.7 miles turn right onto Dyke Rd Spur, then right along Dyke Rd (wide shoulder).
+This takes you north across the RR tracks, Mohawk River and Erie Canal where you'll pick up the paved Erie Canalway Trail on your left in Schuyler after 105.3.

 I haven't checked out this section.
 The paved Erie Canalway Trail heads west alongside the Erie Canal.
-Come to Leland Ave at 69.8 miles and head left back over the canal.
+Come to Leland Ave at 108.3 miles and head left back over the canal.
 Pick up the paved Erie Canalway Trail on your right as it continues west between the Erie Canal on your right and Mohawk River on your left.
-Come to the North Genesee Street parking lot in Utica at 70 miles.
-[108.5 miles to Albany from here]
+Come to the North Genesee Street parking lot in Utica at 108.5 miles.

 CLICK HERE FOR ERIE CANALWAY TRAIL MAP